DiogoRibeiro7/DiogoRibeiro7.github.io/_posts/-_ideas/2030-01-01-new_articles_topics.md

-### 6. IoT and Sensor Data: The Backbone of Predictive Maintenance
-   - **Overview**: Explain how IoT-enabled devices and sensors gather data that drives predictive maintenance strategies.
-   - **Focus**: Types of sensors (vibration, temperature, pressure, etc.), the importance of real-time monitoring, and how this data is utilized for predictive maintenance.

 ### 7. Deep Learning for Predictive Maintenance: Unlocking Hidden Patterns in Data
    - **Overview**: Explore how deep learning models such as convolutional neural networks (CNN) and recurrent neural networks (RNN) are used for complex PdM scenarios.